atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 ### PURGE

 DESCRIPTION
 - Performs a bulk deletion of backups no longer necessary.
-All backups taken before the speccified backup ID are deleted.
+All backups taken before the specified backup ID are deleted.

 USAGE
 - Execute the SQL function purge_stats() with a backup ID.